HighGrain · Thinking

 Strategic Alignment

-Translating business direction into a prioritised IT investment portfolio — and why this is the hardest of the three processes to establish.
+Translating business direction into a prioritised IT investment portfolio.

-Strategic Alignment is the process that makes the connection explicit and durable.
-It translates the organisation’s strategic direction — its goals, its operating model, its assessment of how the competitive environment is changing — into a concrete picture of where IT capability needs to go and what investments will take it there.
+Strategic Alignment is the process that bridges this gap.
+It translates the organisation’s strategic direction — its goals, its operating model, its sense of how the competitive environment is changing — into a concrete picture of where IT capability needs to go and what investments will take it there.

-Strategic Alignment is a continuous, ongoing conversation between senior business executives and Enterprise Architects — structured by shared artefacts, aligned to the annual planning cycle, and sustained by the trust that architects have built through competent delivery in Initiative Alignment.
-The artefacts it produces are Business Factors and Business Visions.
+Strategic Alignment is a continuous, ongoing conversation between senior business executives and enterprise architects, conducted informally but structured by shared artefacts, that produces two types of output: Business Factors and Business Visions.

 Business Factors: the operating rules